 3. Plan your route

 Before you set off on a bike ride, take some time to plan your route.
-If you’re just starting out, it’s best to stick to purpose built cycle paths or quiet roads rather that busy main roads, planning will help you map out the safest and quietest route for your trip.
+If you’re just starting out, it’s best to stick to purpose-built cycle paths or quiet roads rather than busy main roads, planning will help you map out the safest and quietest route for your trip.